|The Integration of Immigrants into American Society

 Audrey Singer, The Brookings Institution

-David Takeo Takeuchi, Boston University
+David Takeo Takeuchi, Boston College

-Kevin J. Thomas, Pennsylvania State University
+Kevin J. A. Thomas, Pennsylvania State University

 Stephen J. Trejo, The University of Texas at Austin